-Monson-Sultana School is a special place, and I look forward to continuing the work with all of you to provide the best educational experience possible for all of our students.
-As always, I encourage you to get involved with your students' education, stay in communication with your students' teachers, and look for ways to support your students.
+As always, I encourage you to get involved with your student's education, stay in communication with your student's teachers, and look for ways to support your student.
 One of the best ways to do this is to get involved in some of the events, booster club, and participate in parent education opportunities.
 Together, we can make this a great year for your students.